 - During this century, civilization could either end entirely, or change so dramatically that "humans as we know them today" would either not exist anymore, or would at least be a very small part of the population.

-- I think the future I describe in How Digital People Could Change the World would probably reach this level of unfamiliarity pretty quickly.
+- I think the future I describe in Digital People Would Be An Even Bigger Deal would probably reach this level of unfamiliarity pretty quickly.